Our Cycle Ride Along the River Rhine

 By about 1430 hrs, we were rather peckish so stopped in Rüthi to ask a lady where we could buy some food.
 She couldn't speak English but with the aid of signs and the word 'food' we got the message across.
 She pointed the Hotel Kamor a short distance away so we headed there - next to the railway station.
 We enjoyed a three course meal at a very reasonable price (for Switzerland) - far better than anything we'd eaten so far on this trip.
 The first course was Cream of Tomato Soup, with a few finely chopped spring onions.
 Next came a Green Bean Salad, also garnished.
 The main course was Chicken Fillets in a rather pleasant sauce, with chips and vegetables.
 We were really stuffed by the time we'd finished eating.

 We continued on our way, alongside a canal and viewed several interesting houses on the way.

 In Altstätten, JP spotted a crazy sculpture made from scrap metal and cars:

-Apart from JP falling off his bicycle several times, there wasn't a lot of excitement I'm pleased to say, until, later in the day, we went off track trying to find a camp site.
+Apart from JP falling off his bicycle several times, there wasn't a lot of excitement I'm pleased to say, until later in the day when we went off track trying to find a camp site.
 We arrived in a place named Diepoldsau, which wasn't exactly in our plan, where we found a site within a few metres of the Swiss-Austrian border.
-There we met Robert, a Dutchman also on the same trip as ourselves.
+There we met Robert, a Dutchman, also on the same trip as ourselves.
 JP went off to swim whilst I chatted with Robert.